52 bags, 10 watches, more than US$220,000 seized in raid at former PM Najib's home

 The police search of Najib's home went on for about 18 hours and amounted to "harassment", said his lawyer in a statement on Thursday.

-In total, authorities have raided six premises as part of their investigations into Najib and state-investment firm 1Malaysia Development Berhad, including the prime minister's office and the prime minister's official residence in Putrajaya as well as four private residences linked to the former leader.
+In total, authorities have raided six premises as part of their investigations into Najib and state-investment firm 1Malaysia Development Berhad (1MDB), including the prime minister's office and the prime minister's official residence in Putrajaya as well as four private residences linked to the former leader.

 On Friday morning, police seized another 284 boxes containing designer handbags as well as dozens of bags stuffed with cash and jewellery from luxury condominium units linked to Najib.